History of the Diocese

 By Word & Example: Women Who Graced the Episcopal Church in North Carolina, 1817-2017 (Grassroots collection of biographical sketches of churchwomen from across the state)

-Black Leadership in the Diocese of North Carolina
+Racial History of the Episcopal Diocese of North Carolina